9dots/9dots.io-pages/OreUqq7.md

 - 45 minutes

 ## Engage
+To get the students interested, show them a video of a very well designed and programmed EV3 robot.

+1. Show the [video](https://www.youtube.com/watch?v=wzDjg595AiU) of the world champion robot from 2013-14 First Lego League challenge.

+2. Discuss with students the importance of combining good engineering and good programming.

 ## Explain
 Teach students how to use the move steering block to accomplish a simple behavior.
 Students will follow along on the Move Steering handout.